EMC-Partner TRA3000 Burst/Surge EMC Test System

-Use EM TESTís innovative, reliable, modular technology to perform any combination of EFT, CWG, AC/DC DIPS, INTERRUPTS and VARIATIONS, COMMON MODE and both AC and IMPULSE MAGNETIC FIELDS.
-The UCS 500N7 not only represents the most economic solution for full-compliant immunity tests and CE Marking but goes far beyond.
+Use EMC-Partner's innovative, reliable, modular technology to make the tester YOU want.
+Choose from any combination of; ESD, EFT, CWG, AC/DC DIPS, INTERRUPTS and VARIATIONS, COMMON MODE and both AC and IMPULSE MAGNETIC FIELDS.

-The EM TESTís UCS500N7 is the most cost effective impulse tester for international and North American product test standards, UCS500N7 combines Surge voltages up to 7kV with EFT up to 5kV making it the automatic choice for manufacturers and test labs.
-Packed with enhanced features UCS500N7 is setup simpler and faster with improved test report capability.
+The EMC-Partner's TRA3000 is most cost effective impulse tester for international basic and product standards, TRA3000 combines Surge voltages up to 4kV with EFT up to 5kV making it the automatic choice for manufacturers and test labs.
+Packed with enhanced features TRA3000 is setup simpler and faster with improved test report capability.
 Ethernet interface enables control, communication and custom report generation.

 - Burst (EFT) 5/50 ns